Text Link

 With the remote care options for bulimia that Within Health offers, your parents can be with you on every step of your recovery journey.
 You'll have access to your clinical care team at your fingertips throughout your recovery from the comfort of your own home.

 At Within Health, remote care still means complete care.
-A dedicated care team is chosen based on your specific needs and includes a nurse, registered dietician, food specialist, psychiatrist, and whatever else you need.
+A dedicated care team is chosen based on your specific needs and includes a nurse, registered dietitian, therapist, psychiatrist, and whatever else you need.
 Your team won't change, so you can build strong, lasting relationships that are dedicated to supporting you.

 You can also rest assured that your parents will also get the support they need.
 The Within program also includes education and support for your parents and other family members, who play a crucial role in your recovery.